Olfactory toxicity in fish: Copper

 A 2006 study from Japan focused on olfactory inhibition in chum salmon and their ability to recover from copper toxicity after being exposed to relevant copper concentrations that are often used on hatchery fishes.
 The fish were exposed to the relevant concentrations for four hours while using an electro-olfactogram (EOG).
 Results showed that copper toxicity both depended on exposure concentration and time.
 A combination of these parameters, as well as other parameters, can change the degree of impact on target sites as well as if the toxic effects are reversible or not.
 Under short-term, four-hour exposures the chum salmon recovered from the toxic effects after one day.
 In hatchery fish this short-term effect will likely not cause harm, but in wild fish this olfactory disruption may impair important survival instincts and strategies.
 Based on current research a specific mechanism of action for copper toxicity has not been identified and more research is needed.

 Another study investigated morphological changes in olfactory mucosa of Tilapia mariae when exposed to low levels of the copper toxicant.
-The fish were exposed to 20, 40 and 100μg/L copper for four days, then allowed to recover in untreated water and were monitored during recovery.
+The fish were exposed to 20, 40 and 100 μg/L copper for four days, then allowed to recover in untreated water and were monitored during recovery.
 After ten full days of recovery all sample tissues tested showed no significant difference between that and the control group.
 This suggests that at low levels the copper damage done to the olfactory system is reversible and tissue integrity can be restored.

-A third study wanted to compare hatchery raised fish tolerance to copper versus naturally-reared fish to see if there is a plausible difference between the two species and their tolerance to copper levels in their system.
-They exposed naturally-reared steelhead (Oncorhynchus mykiss) to 5 and 20 μg/L for 3 hours.
+A third study wanted to compare hatchery raised fish tolerance to copper versus naturally reared fish to see if there is a plausible difference between the two species and their tolerance to copper levels in their system.
+They exposed naturally reared steelhead (Oncorhynchus mykiss) to 5 and 20 μg/L for 3 hours.
 Based on their EOG readings the olfactory function was depressed and the steelhead showed a disruption of olfactory response to the amino acid L-serine in a dose-dependent manner.
 Their data was consistent with previous studies that expose hatchery-raised fish species to copper.
-This means that there is no significant difference or level of tolerance between naturally-reared or hatchery-reared fish for copper tolerances.
+This means that there is no significant difference or level of tolerance between naturally reared or hatchery-reared fish for copper tolerances.